Gratitude, Happiness, and Saying “Thank You”

 - To my friend and skilled photographer Gregg Kelley for the purple cow photos.

-- To my dear colleague, mentor, and friend Wendy Luke, the HR Sage and my co-editor of A Life in Museums: Managing Your Museum Career.
+- To my dear colleague, mentor, and friend Wendy Luke, the HR Sage and co-editor of A Life in Museums: Managing Your Museum Career.
 I cherish our years of collaboration, and your ever-present gentle prodding and love.

 - To my husband Michael, who forever endures and embraces in every way possible.